 “Too many people have too much money now,” says Thomas.
 “If I was buying for myself, not knowing that it was going to eventually turn back to cash, I couldn’t mentally do what these guys do.
 It’s crazy.”

 NO BACKROOM DEALS

-It’s created a highly competitive landscape.
+It has created a highly competitive landscape.
 “There are too many guys trying to throw their money around,” says Thomas.
-And he avoids backroom deals which could theoretically help keep prices down, as in, I’ll avoid bidding on this bottle if you avoid bidding on that one.
+He avoids backroom deals which could theoretically help keep prices down, as in, I’ll avoid bidding on this bottle if you avoid bidding on that one.